chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 `sbctl shell serve -s ./ci-bundle.tar.gz`

-After which a you will have a shell you can execute kubectl against, here's an example:
+After which a you will have a shell you can execute kubectl against.
+Here's an example, note the export statemnt was done by sbctl only the sbctl command and `k get no` commands were actually typed in the terminal by the user.

 [![terminal](/img/troubleshoot/terminal.png){:.img-shadow .img-rounded}](/img/auth/authz_resources.png)